calidy-com/dayjs-calendarsystems/README.md

 - No need for hacks, use dayjs apis in the standard way.
 - Small and light plugin, no overhead.
 - Convert between different calendar systems.
-- Default Gregorian calendar system included.
+- 🌍 🗓️ 📅 Default Gregorian calendar system included.
-- Persian Calendar system available.
+- 🌍 🗓️ 🇮🇷 Persian Calendar system available.
-- Islamic (Hijri, Umalqura) Calendar system.
+- 🌍 🗓️ 🇸🇦 Islamic (Hijri, Umalqura) Calendar system.
 Note: we will use the default "islamic-umalqura" calendar system for "islamic" calendar system.
-- **[WIP]** Hebrew (Jewish) Calendar system.
+- 🌍 🗓️ 🇮🇱 Hebrew (Jewish) Calendar system.
-- **[WIP]** Ethiopian Calendar system.
+- 🌍 🗓️ 🇪🇹 **[WIP]** Ethiopian Calendar system.
+- 🌍 🗓️ 🇮🇳 **[TODO]** Indian Calendar system.
+- 🌍 🗓️ 🇨🇳 **[TODO]** Chinese Calendar system.
+- 🌍 ✅ Fixes translations of month names in Dayjs for non-gregorian and gregorian calendar systems (This is based on my knowledge, please PR to add more fixes).
 - **[TODO]** Parse date strings from different calendar systems
 - **[TODO]** Add more tests for all Dayjs Plugins